diversity and inclusion

 DAY Instagram Account Data Collection

 On the DAY Instagram account, there are 144 total posts (as of November 2020).
-We will link a spreadsheet that addresses the diversity or lack thereof in the content that DAY produces.
-For the purposes of this document, we will make a general statement about the state of the DAY instagram.
 East Asians are often referred to as “Asians” on the DAY instagram, but those hailing from other regions are referred to exclusively by their regional names and identities.
 For example, not directly from the DAY instagram, “Asians use chopsticks.
 West Asians use their hands.”
 This is inherently othering towards other Asians that are not of East Asian descent.
 One thing that we did notice was that Southeast Asians are called “Asian” when they are being portrayed positively and “Southeast Asian” when they are not.
 This creates an “othering” that places East Asian people at the top of an imaginary Asian hierarchy.
 Another thing that was noted was that there has never been a post on DAY’s instagram that is exclusively aimed at Central Asians.

 DAY Committee Breakdown